bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Next, the data was chunked into LLM-sized pieces.
 Here I used the `RecursiveTextSplitter <https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter>`__.
-This splitter is nice because it will try to group things by paragraphs, then sentences, and then words, intuitively keeping semantically related pieces together.
+This splitter is nice because it will try to group things by paragraphs, then sentences, and then words, roughly keeping semantically related pieces together.
 You can additionally utilize the OpenAI tokenizer using `from_tiktoken_encoder()` to match the token counts that OpenAI's API expects.
-A chunk size of 900 tokens with 100 overlapping tokens.
-These numbers were chosen because I was planning to send 4 documents into the RAG workflow so I wanted it to be less than the default 4096 token window for the ChatGPT-3.5 endpoint.
+A chunk size of 900 tokens with 100 overlapping tokens was used.
+These numbers were chosen because I planned to send 4 documents into the RAG workflow so I wanted it to be less than the default 4096 token window for the ChatGPT-3.5 endpoint.

-This was done as a preprocessing step because (as we will see later) the Langchain JavaScript library doesn't (at the time of writing to my knowledge) have the specific splitter + OpenAI tokenizer.
-So I thought I would just split the text into the appropriate chunks first and then not have to worry about doing much manipulation in JavaScript.
+All of this was done as a preprocessing step because (as we will see later) the Langchain JavaScript library doesn't (at the time of writing to my knowledge) have the specific splitter + OpenAI tokenizer.
+So splitting the text into the appropriate chunks first allowed me to not have to worry about doing much manipulation in JavaScript.
 The resulting output was a JSON file containing an array of objects with the chunked text, and the associated URL/title metadata for each chunk.